liferay/clay/next.clayui.com/content/docs/get-started/what-is-clay.md

 ---
-title: "What is Clay"
+title: 'What is Clay'
-description: "A Web Implementation of Lexicon Experience Language"
+description: 'A Web Implementation of Lexicon Experience Language'
 order: 1
 ---